Creating custom language plugins

 }

-function with a few extra parameters.
+Wrattler calls the render function with a few extra parameters.
 In additioon

-value, we also get state of the code block of type
+to the MergerState value, we also get state of the code block of type

-, which links the
+BlockState, which links the

-block to the dependency graph and EditorContext
+block to the dependency graph and EditorContext,

 which lets you trigger both local and global events.
 We will need thse later.